trinerye/language_analytics_2024/assignment_3/readme.md

 This project supports the following command-line options to customize the script.

-***Important:** While the script converts the artist's name and the search word into lowercase to expand the search, it does not consider spelling mistakes, so remember to spell things correctly.
-Also, remember to write the artist's name in quotations if it contains spaces, as argparse will otherwise dismiss the argument as an error.*
+***Important:** Remember to write the artist's name in quotations if it contains spaces, as argparse will otherwise dismiss the argument as an error.*

 |Flag      |Shorthand|Description                                                 |Type |Required|
 |----------|---------|------------------------------------------------------------|-----|--------|